 Cast iron teapots and kettles are some of the oldest types of kettles in existence.
 The material makes them a popular choice both with manufacturers and tea-lovers as it is non-toxic, able to retain heat well and can be moulded into any number of different shapes.

 Unlike more traditional teapots made of clay or china, cast iron can take its shape using a mould rather than being reliant on potters.
 This makes for a much greater choice of shape and size.
 Creating patterns and adding colours is also relatively straightforward, so the variety of cast iron teapots available means there's something to suit every taste.

 Many cast iron teapots can be used as both a teapot and a kettle.
 Those with a gas or wood-burning stove can enjoy tea freshly boiled on the stove, which always goes down well when entertaining.

 The teapot itself keeps water hotter for much longer; the cast iron is less conductive than other traditional teapot materials so your tea will hold the heat far longer.

-Cast iron has a rightful reputation as being a hardwearing material – often used for garden furniture, but the inside of a cast iron teapot is coated with enamel, so even with regular use your teapot will keep making a great brew.
+Cast iron has a rightful reputation as being a hardwearing material.
+The inside of a modern day cast iron teapot is coated with enamel, so even with regular use your teapot will keep making a great brew.